blro-ep/ITCNE23-SEM-I/monitoring/README.md

 As part of this semester work, an open source monitoring solution is to be made available.
 The solution can be made available in the AWS cloud with simple steps and can be adapted to individual needs.

-The mission consists of:
-- Automated installation of the monitoring components using Cloud-Init
-- Dashboard for EC2 instances (CPU / Memory / Disk)
-- Dashboard for Apache Service (home page availability)
-- Alerting based on defined threshold values by e-mail (Fring / Resolved).
-- Shared git repository with Dany Ambühl for semester work, enabling agile collaboration.

 #### 2.2.1 Monitoring Overview
 ![Draw](images/prometheus.drawio.png)